 The massed ringing event for advanced handbell musicians which provides the opportunity to perform on the largest handbell sets available under the direction of Stephanie Rhoades.
-Four days of rehearsal lead up to a Sunday afternoon concert which is open to the public for a small admission charge.
+Four days of rehearsal lead up to a Sunday afternoon concert which is open to the public.

 Who Should Attend:

 Successful Distinctly Bronze (DB) participants have the following traits:

 - Committed to learning all of the music on their own.
 Learning means going beyond the notes – you know where the musical line is and can see/hear the overall picture.